Watch our video of this experience:

 The southern beaches and islands of Thailand are very familiar to Aussies, but the north of the country is a road less travelled.

 Northern Thailand offers a rich diversity of cultural experiences.
-If you’re planning a visit to the region, this episode of Tour the World with On The Go Tours — hosted by The Big Bus tour and travel guide’s regular contributor Jade Harrison — is packed with Northern Thailand travel ideas and inspiration, including culture, food, history, shopping and relaxation must-sees and dos.
+If you’re planning a visit to the region, this episode of Tour the World with On The Go Tours — hosted by The Big Bus tour and travel guide’s regular contributor Jade Harrison — is packed with Northern Thailand travel ideas and inspiration, including culture, dining, history, shopping and relaxation must-sees and dos.

 Whether you plan to travel with a tour group or independently, in this episode you’ll get information about Bangkok, the Bridge over the River Kwai, fascinating Chiang Mai, Chiang Rai and the infamous Golden Triangle.